LedgerSync/ledger_sync/README.md

 #### Ledger

-The connection handles authentication and requests to the ledger.
-Each connections initializer will vary based on the needs of that ledger.
+The client handles authentication and requests to the ledger.
+Each clients initializer will vary based on the needs of that ledger.

 #### Serializers

 Operations depend on `LedgerSync::Ledger::LedgerSerializer`s to serialize and deserialize objects.
-Most resources have a default serializer per connection which may acts as both a serializer and deserializer.
+Most resources have a default serializer per client which may acts as both a serializer and deserializer.
 You can provide custom serializers, which is necessary when working with custom attributes.
 For example, given the following:
 - `custom_resource` that is a `LedgerSync::Customer` (see above)
 - the attribute `foo` is used in both the request and response bodies
-- using the `NetSuite` connection
+- using the `NetSuite` client

 you could implement custom serializers using the following code: